-A list of selected publications (with pdf files).
+A list of publications (with links to full text whenever possible).

-This is where I teach: master de sciences cognitives, master Atiam, master IMA, ISEN, ENSTA.
+This is where I teach auditory perception: master de sciences cognitives, master Atiam, master IMA (until 2020).

-I am keen to see clinical applications of my work so I did some consulting work for Advanced Bionics.
+I am keen to see applications of my work so I did some consulting work for Advanced Bionics.
 Now I have collaborative projects with the Groupement Entendre and UrgoTech, and I participate in the Tremplin Carnot Cognition.